 - She makes it easy to transition to a plant-based diet.
 Her recipes are simple, and don’t require a ton of crazy ingredients.
 In our experience, even meat eaters are pretty happy eating her stuff!

 - She has an online plant-based cooking course.
-We’ve yet to try it, but it’s on our list of the awesome things to check out for 2018.
+We’ve yet to try it, but it’s on our list of the awesome things to check out this year.

 Get yourself some cooking inspiration here: Vegiehead.